akaik0/PersonalWebsite/README.md

 # website
-My personal website which can be visited at www.akaiko.me
+First attempt of creating my personal website which can be visited at www.akaiko.me
+* currently working on the second version of this website *